Honors Students Present at Harvard University’s NCRC

 “Our program believes in the EPIC (Experiential, Participatory, Image-Rich and Connected) acronym of student engagement and the NCRC is the epitome of an EPIC type experience for our students,” stated Czech.

 “Research is important because it allows us to always stay curious and never become static in our learning,” stated Estep, a junior exercise science major.
-The Canton, Georgia native is working under the guidance of Snarr where they will be testing Division-I, female, collegiate athletes from various sports.
+The Canton, Georgia native will be testing Division-I, female, collegiate athletes from various sports.
 Estep noted they decided to focus on this population due to it being greatly underserved with scientific research.
-During the study, Estep and Snarr will focus on validating body composition measures in female athletes to allow them to gain a deeper insight into the differences in body composition as compared to the general population.
+The study will focus on validating body composition measures in female athletes to allow them to gain a deeper insight into the differences in body composition as compared to the general population.
 “I believe humans always have ways to improve in all aspects of life, and research allows us to improve our knowledge and improve the world around us.”

 To be selected to present at the conference, students had to go through a competitive process which included submitting a research abstract, resume and essay.